Renewables

 The pricing environment of 2024 was relatively stable, with reduced day-to-day volatility from the highs of previous years.
 Pexapark’s yardstick started the year at EUR 49 per MWh and ended at EUR 52 per MWh.

-The accelerated frequency of low, zero and negative pricing hours eventually reached negotiation rooms, signaling a notable shift in the market dynamics.
+The accelerated frequency of low, zero and negative pricing hours eventually reached negotiation rooms, signalling a notable shift in the market dynamics.
 Mostly driven from the buy-side, the main issues were the compensation during negative hour events, defining the price triggers and the impact of risk allocation on the overall price of the PPA.

 Spain’s volumes highest by far while Germany secures gold in deal count